 Despite the fact Chiang Mai only has a few bus routes and no urban train system, getting from A to B is rarely a problem.
 The reason for this is that the standard tuk-tuk and songtheaw Thai-style taxis are found almost everywhere and can be hired for even the shortest journey.
 In recent years, regular air-conditioned taxis have added to the choices.

 Hiring a bicycle, motorcycle or car is another popular option for tourists wishing to savour the delights of Chiang Mai and its surroundings at their own pace.
 Rentals are available from the numerous shops in the area around Thapae Gate.
-Chiang Mai hotels and guesthouses can usually arrange rentals if asked.
 More details about the different choices for getting around Chiang Mai are shown below.

 Although not as common as tuk-tuks and songtheaws, taxis are an option for travelling around Chiang Mai.
 Taxi drivers do not cruise the streets of Chiang Mai looking for passengers.
 Taxis wait at the airport and other locations such as the Arcade Bus Station and the higher-end hotels.
 Several companies provide taxi service.
 One of these, Taxi Meter Chiang Mai, is recommended and offers 24/7 service at fares set according to destinations.